 Fashion Design and Retail Merchandising

-The Fashion Design and Retail Merchandising program will provide area students with a two-year pathway to the vast fashion and retail industry in nearby Central Ohio.
+The Fashion Design and Retail Merchandising program will provide area students with a two-year pathway to the vast fashion and retail industry.

 The Fashion Design and Retail Merchandising program is strategically designed to deliver technical apparel development training, valuable product development and consumer research experience, entrepreneurial retail expertise, and industry-specific technology training necessary to succeed in the fashion industry now and in the future.